NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 If `./b.nix` requires an argument `a` but there is no `pkgs.a`, the function call will produce an error.

-This can become quite tedious quickly, especially the larger the set becomes.
+This can become quite tedious quickly, especially for larger sets.

 Therefore we can use `lib.callPackageWith` to create our own `callPackage`: